 Program/ Mitigation Measure Purpose/Description/Outcome All Phases IIBA The IIBA sets out principles and methods to, among other purposes, maximize Inuit training, employment and business opportunities arising from the operation of the Project, and provide a mechanism through which effective communication and cooperation can take place.
-Key features of the IIBA related to employment include provisions for, among others: setting annual IET; and first opportunity to resident Kitikmeot Inuit for employment followed by non-resident Inuit.
+Key features of the IIBA related to employment include provisions for, among others: setting annual IET; and first opportunity to resident Kitikmeot Inuit for employment, followed by non-resident Inuit.
 Human Resources Plan The Human Resources Plan supports the provisions of the IIBA and, more broadly, provides a framework for human resources management at the Hope Bay Project which ensures that the needs of all Agnico Eagle personnel are addressed throughout the life of the Project.
 The Plan addresses human resources, Inuit employment, education and orientation and employee wellness.
 In conjunction with the IIBA, specific measures include, among others: to build cultural awareness and enforce harassment policies; promote awareness of employment opportunities within Kitikmeot communities; collaborate with training institutions; develop and implement a recruitment strategy; career development plans for Inuit employees; collaborate and partner with relevant agencies and contractors to ensure skill requirements are being met; and collaborate with education and training providers to develop training programs geared toward the long-term employment of women in non-traditional occupations.
 The plan also includes human resource provisions for temporary or final closure.
 Community Involvement Plan Agnico Eagle maintains communications with Kitikmeot communities and shares information to assist in the development of collaborative adaptive management measures, should unanticipated impacts arise and mitigation be required.
 Agnico Eagle also hosts a community information and career awareness session in all Kitikmeot communities at least annually.
 Information is provided to communities on: labour needs of the Project; skills, behaviours and qualifications required for employment at the Project; available training opportunities and educational support programs; and career opportunities in related fields.
-Health and Safety Management Plan The purpose of this plan is to detail the Health Safety and Loss Prevention (HSLP) policies and systems adopted by Agnico Eagle and to provide the framework for their implementation.
-The Agnico Eagle Management Team is committed to providing a healthy and safe working environment for all personnel.
-The objectives are: to have all personnel appropriately trained, responsible and accountable for safety management; to incorporate industry best practice for health and safety standards in the engineering, design and processes implemented at all workplaces; to comply with all relevant standards and codes of practice, and regulatory requirements; and to provide effective training, efficient communication and continuous review of occupational health and safety practices.
-Communication with GN Agnico Eagle provides the GN updated information regarding the labour force needs of the Project.